TheBeardedQuack/SpaceGame/README.md

 ### Early game

-Start with world, one space station, some population.
+- Start with a habitable world with space port, some population.
-Develop starting solar system with infrastructure, such as mining planets, space ports, holiday planets, etc Tech-tree unlock allows travel to other star systems via FTL or generation ships (upgrade-path?)
+- Develop starting solar system with infrastructure, such as mining planets, space ports, holiday planets, etc
+- Tech-tree unlock allows travel to other star systems via FTL or generation ships (upgrade-path?)

 ### Mid Game (Type 1)